ryantd42/NY-Legislative-Git/2023/S774A-2023/bill.md

- TIME ALLOWANCES SET FORTH IN THIS SUBDIVISION SHALL APPLY RETROACTIVELY, AND  SHALL  BE  CREDITED TOWARD EVERY INCARCERATED INDIVIDUAL'S SENTENCE WITHIN NINETY DAYS OF THE EFFECTIVE DATE OF THE CHAPTER OF THE  LAWS  OF TWO THOUSAND TWENTY-THREE THAT AMENDED THIS SUBDIVISION.
+ TIME ALLOWANCES SET FORTH IN THIS SUBDIVISION SHALL APPLY RETROACTIVELY, AND  SHALL  BE  CREDITED TOWARD EVERY INCARCERATED INDIVIDUAL'S SENTENCE WITHIN NINETY DAYS OF THE EFFECTIVE DATE OF THE CHAPTER OF THE  LAWS  OF TWO THOUSAND TWENTY-FOUR THAT AMENDED THIS SUBDIVISION.
   [2-b.
 Notwithstanding the foregoing, if a person is serving more than one indeterminate sentence, at least one of which is imposed for a class A-I felony offense defined in article two hundred twenty  of  the  penal law,  the  authorized merit time allowance granted pursuant to paragraph (d) of subdivision one of this section shall be calculated as follows:
+ S. 774--A  6

   (a) In the event  a  person  is  serving  two  or  more  indeterminate sentences  with  different  minimum  periods which run concurrently, the merit time allowance shall be based upon the sentence with  the  longest unexpired  minimum  period.
-If  the sentence with the longest unexpired minimum period was imposed for a class A-I felony, the merit time credit shall be one-third of such sentence's minimum period; if  such  sentence
+If  the sentence with the longest unexpired minimum period was imposed for a class A-I felony, the merit time credit shall  be  one-third of such sentence's minimum period; if such sentence was imposed for an offense other than a class  A-I  felony,  such  merit time  credit  shall  be  one-sixth  of  such  sentence's minimum period.
- S. 774  6

- was  imposed  for  an  offense other than a class A-I felony, such merit time credit shall  be  one-sixth  of  such  sentence's  minimum  period.
  Provided, however, that where the minimum period of any other concurrent indeterminate sentence is greater than such reduced minimum period,  the minimum  period  of  such  other concurrent indeterminate sentence shall also be reduced but only to the extent that the minimum period  of  such other  concurrent sentence, as so reduced, is equal to the reduced mini- mum period of such sentence with the longest unexpired minimum period to run.
   (b) A person serving two or more indeterminate sentences with the same minimum periods which run concurrently, and no concurrent  indeterminate sentence  with any greater minimum period, shall have the minimum period of each such sentence reduced in the amount of one-third of such minimum period if all such sentences were imposed for a class A-I felony.
   (c) A person serving two or  more  indeterminate  sentences  that  run consecutively  shall have the aggregate minimum period of such sentences reduced in the amount of one-third of such aggregate minimum  period  of the  sentences  imposed  for  a class A-I felony, plus one-sixth of such aggregate minimum period of the sentences imposed for an  offense  other than a class A-I felony.]
   3. The  commissioner  of  corrections and community supervision shall promulgate rules and regulations for the FAIR  AND  EQUITABLE  granting, withholding,  forfeiture,  cancellation  and  restoration  of allowances authorized by this section in accordance with the criteria herein speci- fied.
 Such rules and regulations shall SPECIFY PROCEDURES TO ENSURE THAT SIMILARLY SITUATED  INCARCERATED  PERSONS  ARE  TREATED  SIMILARLY  WITH RESPECT  TO  THE  GRANTING,  WITHHOLDING,  FORFEITURE OR CANCELLATION OF ALLOWANCES, AND include provisions designating the person  or  committee in  each correctional institution delegated to make discretionary deter- minations with respect to the allowances, the books and  records  to  be kept,  and a procedure for review of the institutional determinations by the commissioner.
   4. [No person shall have the right to demand or require the allowances authorized  by  this  section.
 The  decision  of  the  commissioner  of corrections  and  community supervision as to the granting, withholding, forfeiture, cancellation or restoration  of  such  allowances  shall  be final and shall not be reviewable if made in accordance with law.
   5.]
 Time  allowances granted prior to any release to community super- vision shall be forfeited and shall not  be  restored  if  the  released person is returned to an institution under the jurisdiction of the state department  of  corrections  and  community supervision for violation of community supervision or by reason of a conviction for a crime committed while on community supervision.
 A person who is so returned may,  howev- er,  subsequently  receive time allowances against the remaining portion of [his or her] THEIR term,  maximum  term  or  aggregate  maximum  term pursuant  to this section [and provided such remaining portion of his or her term, maximum term, or aggregate  maximum  term  is  more  than  one year].
   [6.]
+5. Upon  commencement  of  an  indeterminate  or  a determinate sentence the provisions of this section shall be furnished to the person
+ S. 774--A  7

-5. Upon  commencement  of  an  indeterminate  or  a  determinate sentence the provisions of this section shall be furnished to the person serving the sentence and the meaning of same shall be fully explained to [him]  THEM  by  a person designated by the commissioner to perform such duty.
+ serving the sentence and the meaning of same shall be fully explained to [him] THEM by a person designated by the commissioner  to  perform  such duty.
   § 4.
-Section 804 of the correction law, as added by chapter 680 of the laws of 1967, subdivisions 1 and 2 as amended by chapter 145 of the laws
- S. 774  7

- of 1976, and subdivision 6 as amended by section 39 of subpart B of part C of chapter 62 of the laws of 2011, is amended to read as follows:
+Section 804 of the correction law, as added by chapter 680 of the laws of 1967, subdivisions 1 and 2 as amended by chapter 145 of the laws of 1976, and subdivision 6 as amended by section 39 of subpart B of part C of chapter 62 of the laws of 2011, is amended to read as follows:
   §  804.
 Good behavior allowances against definite sentences.
 1. Every